Rutland is at the heart of the East Midlands making it a great base to visit the rest of the area.

 Family attractions over the border

-Twinlakes Park in Melton Mowbray is a wonderful family day out packed with acres of attractions, rides and indoor play centres for the whole family.
+Twinlakes Park in Melton Mowbray is a wonderful family day out packed with acres of rides and indoor play centres for the whole family.
 Rides include The Buffalo Stampede, Gladiators Galleon and the Creepy Critters Reptile House.
-Open every day, the park offers season tickets and group discounts.
+The park offers season tickets and group discounts.

 The National Space Centre in Leicester is a great day out for the family and is the largest attraction in the UK dedicated to space.
-There are hours of discovery and interactive fun to be enjoyed at this excellent attraction.
+There are hours of discovery and interactive fun to be enjoyed at this excellent attraction for all ages.